 Claimed

-About Steps to Recovery - Lehigh Valley
+About STR Behavioral Health - Lehigh Valley

 Steps to Recovery provides multiple outpatient programs for addiction and mental health, either as co-occurring conditions or primary.
 They offer a partial hospitalization program (PHP), an intensive outpatient program (IOP), and outpatient care, along with sober living homes.
 Steps to Recovery provides family therapy, psychoeducation, and a robust alumni program.
 These programs are available at their locations in Bucks County and Lehigh Valley, PA.